-But would this stop China from progressing at hare pace?
+But would this stop China from progressing at a hare pace?
 For a country that has accumulated multiple labels as the second biggest luxury market, the world’s biggest gold market, so also a nation that leads with the highest demand for luxury watches, I personally don’t think that a couple of extra bucks levied would hinder extravagant purchases in China.

 Last year has also seen Russia adopting the same means.
 Wonder how that went.